HYF-Class20/HYF-Class-20/student-bios/osei-b4.md

 - 👨‍🎓I'm looking forward in collaborate in group project.
 - 💻 I want learn more about git and github commands
-- 🐱‍👤 I want to become ninja in the developer world
+- 🐱‍👤 I want to become a ninja in the developer world

 # About me